-Your timing belt is driven by the crankshaft, it rotates the camshafts at the half of the crankshaft speed.
-It makes sure that the camshafts is opening the valves inside your at the right time.
-Probably this words does not make any sense to you at all.
+Your timing belt is driven by the crankshaft; it turns the camshafts at half the crankshaft speed.
+It makes sure that the camshafts open the valves inside the car at the right time.
+These words probably don’t make any sense to you at all.
 But don’t worry, I will answer your question now!

-If your timing belt fails, it will be a very expensive workshop visit in the most cases.
-There are some older cars that the valves are not hitting the pistons when the belt snaps and in that case, you could just fit a new timing belt to your engine.
-But in the most cars, if the timing belt snaps off your valves will hit the pistons and probably destroy valves, pistons, crankshaft etc depending on the engine rpm when it did happen.
+If your timing belt fails, in most cases it will be a very expensive workshop visit.
+There are some older cars where the valves don’t hit the pistons if the belt breaks, and in this case, you could simply insert a new timing belt into your engine.
+But in most cars, if the belt tears, your valves will hit the pistons and probably destroy valves, pistons, crankshaft, etc., depending on the RPM at which it happened.

-In the most cases if your belt failed at high rpm’s/High speeds the easiest and cheapest thing is to replace the whole engine.
+In most cases, if your belt has failed at a high RPM, it is easiest and cheapest to replace the entire engine.

-If you are more interested in how the function of the timing belt / engine works and what is happening in detail if your timing belt snaps off, I recommend this detailed video:
+If you are more interested in how the belt or motor works and what happens in detail when your belt breaks, I recommend this detailed video:

 Can I replace the timing belt myself at home?

-You can replace the timing belt at home yourself if you feel that you got good knowledge and will take the risk if anything goes wrong.
-It is not an easy job, I know a lot of car mechanics that don’t want to replace timing belts because they don’t feel comfortable with taking the risk if anything goes wrong.
+You can change the timing belt yourself at home if you feel that you have good knowledge and take the risk if something goes wrong.
+It is not an easy job: I know many car mechanics who do not want to change the timing belt because they do not feel comfortable taking the risk if something goes wrong.

-If you want to replace it yourself, you should find a good repair manual to do the job correctly.
-To find a repair manual for your engine you have to know your engine code.
-When you know your engine code you can either search through the Web for a repair manual or you can buy an e-book.
-Just use the search function, there is a lot of good information out there if you just know how to find it.
+If you want to replace the timing belt yourself, you should find a good repair manual to do the job correctly.
+To find a repair manual for your engine, you must know your engine code.
+If you know your engine code, you can either search for a repair manual on the Internet or you can buy an e-book.
+Just use the search function, there is a lot of good information available if you just know how to find it.

-As you see in this picture, replacing of a timing belt is not always that simple because it’s often not enough room to reach the bolts well.
+As you can see in this picture, replacing a timing belt is not always that easy, because there is often not enough space to reach the screws easily.

-If you have decided that you want to try to replace the belt yourself, I can recommend this video.
-It’s a general video and it does not give you exact instructions on how to do it in your car.
-But it could give you a good hint of how to do it.
+If you have decided that you want to try to change the belt yourself, I can recommend this video.
+It is a general video, and it does not give you exact instructions on how to do it in your car.
+But it might give you a good idea of how to do it.

-My tip if you are going to replace it yourself, always mark up all the gears before you are removing the belt.
-After you replaced the timing belt, turn the crankshaft 2 full turns.
-The marks you did before should be at the exact same places as before.
+My tip: If you want to replace it yourself, always mark all gears before removing the belt.
+After you have replaced the belt, turn the crankshaft 2 full revolutions.
+The marks you made should be in exactly the same places as before.

-NOTE: on some cars if you release the large bolt on the crankshaft pulley.
-The crankshaft gear is a “floating” gear if you mark the gear up and fitting the belts after this marks you will probably destroy your engine.
+NOTE: On some cars, you can loosen the large screw on the crankshaft belt pulley.
+The crankshaft sprocket is a “floating” sprocket; if you mark the sprocket and mount the belts according to these marks, you will probably destroy your engine.

-In this case, you have to use a special tool to lock the crankshaft.
+In this case, you will have to use a special tool to lock the crankshaft.

-So that is why I always recommend seeing a repair service manual of how to do it in carefully in each step.
+Therefore I always recommend reading a repair service manual on how to do this carefully at every step.

 NOTE 2: Some engines also have the high-pressure fuel pump gear on the timing belt.
-In that case, you have to fit it exactly the same after the replace also.
-If not the car will probably not start or run roughly.
-The new timing belts are often shorter than the old one, and your pump mark will not be in the same place as before and your engine will probably not run well.
-In this case, you have to find a repair manual of how to adjust the fuel pump timing.
+In this case, you must install it in the same way even after replacement.
+If not, the car will probably not start or it will run roughly.
+The new belts are often shorter than the old ones, and your pump mark will not be in the same place as before, so your engine will probably not run well.
+In this case, you will need to find a repair manual that describes how to adjust the timing of the fuel pump.

-You can also see that your engine have a balance gear, you have to make sure that you get this gear aligned too or your engine may vibrate.
+You may also see that your engine has a differential gear; you must make sure that you also align this gear, otherwise, your engine may vibrate.

-After you removed the timing belt, never turn any gears at all.
-You may damage your engine.
+After you have removed the timing belt, never turn any gears.
+You could damage your engine.

 How do I know if I have a belt or chain?

-You can either find your engine code on this site: Engine code finder and then, search the web if you can find any information about it.
-But the best and most reliable thing you can do to be really sure then again, make a call to your authorized car dealer.
-You can give them your registration number and then they will see in their database if you have a chain or belt.
+You could find your engine code on the Engine Code Finder website then search the Internet to see if you can find information about it.
+But the best and most reliable thing you can do to be really sure is to call your authorized car dealer.
+You can give him your license plate number and he will see in his database whether you have a chain or a belt.

-Another thing you can do is to open your hood and check on the front of your engine.
-Is it a plastic cover there, it a good chance that you have a timing belt.
-If it is no plastic cover there you probably have a timing chain.
-But don’t trust this method, I recommend to always give a call to your car dealer to be 100% sure.
+Another thing you can do is open your hood and check the front of your engine.
+If there is a plastic cover, there is a good chance that you have a timing belt.
+If there is no plastic cover, you probably have a timing chain.
+But do not trust this method, I recommend you always call your car dealer to be 100% sure.

 What is the best, timing belt or chain?

-This is a question that is hard to give you an answer.
-I like to have a timing belt because you replace the belt and after that, you know that the engine is going to the next timing belt change.
+This is a question that is difficult to answer.
+I like to have a timing belt because you can change the belt and then know that the engine will run to the next scheduled timing belt change.

-Timing chains do fail too and are a very common problem on many newer engines.
-Timing chains do in the most cases don’t have a recommended replacement interval and you never know how long it will go.
-To replace a timing chain is often a lot more difficult to replace than a timing belt.
+Timing chains also fail and are a very common problem with many newer engines.
+With timing chains, there is no recommended change interval in most cases and you never know how long it will take.
+Replacing a timing chain is often much more difficult than replacing a timing belt.

-So ask yourself, do you want to drive around without replacing the chain and know that the parts are old and can fail anytime.
+So ask yourself if you want to drive around without replacing the chain in the knowledge that the parts are old and can fail at any time?

-If you replace your timing belt in good time within the intervals it will probably not fail and that could be calming to know.
+If you change your timing belt in time within the recommended time, it will probably not fail, and knowing that could be reassuring.

-I always choose a timing belt when I’m going to buy a car
+I always choose a timing belt when I buy a car.

-- Always replace your timing belt within the intervals
+- Always replace your timing belt within the recommended time period.

-- Make sure your mechanic is changing all the necessary parts
+- Make sure your mechanic changes all the necessary parts.

-- Replacement of a timing belt is often a very large job
+- The replacement of a timing belt is often a very large job.

 - If you are going to do it yourself at home, get the right documentation and repair service manuals for the job.

-I hope you like this guide and got a bit more knowledge now.
-If you want us to add or change anything in this article you can contact us or you can comment below.
-If you have a question that didn’t get answered by this article you are welcome to ask us here at Ask A mechanic
+I hope you like this guide and that you now have a little more knowledge.
+If you want us to add or change anything in this article, you can contact us or make a comment below.
+If you have a question that is not answered in this article, you are welcome to contact us on our homepage.